Iranian general transformed Syria’s war in Assad’s favor

 “Those tactics won’t change much after he dies,” said Abdul-Salam Abdul-Razek, a defecting Syrian army officer who also fought against Soleimani’s militias.

-Displaced Syrians celebrated Soleimani’s killing, with some distributing sweets or shouting thanks to U.S. President Donald Trump.
+Displaced Syrians celebrated Soleimani’s killing, distributing sweets or shouting thanks to U.S. President Donald Trump.
 In one of the last opposition-held cities in northern Syria, men danced and sang in a public square.

 “We woke up to the best news,” said Jamil Andani, a displaced man in Idlib.
 Soleimani “made us suffer.
 He was our worst enemy.”